Flitwick Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Flitwick lease extension today:
+Why you should start your Flitwick lease extension

 Increase your lease and increase your Flitwick property value

-It is generally accepted that a residential leasehold with more than one hundred years remaining is worth approximately the same as a freehold.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
 Where an additional ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement